jimbotonic/Adjacently.jl/MGS.md

 # MGS File Format

 MGS stands for Massive Graph Storage.
-It is a binary file format to store the toplogy of massive directed graphs in a compact form.
+It is a binary file format designed to store the toplogy of massive directed graphs in a compact form.

-In the following sections, we describe the MGS file format in detail. $n$ is the number of vertices in the graph.
+In the following sections, we describe the MGS file format in detail. $n$ represents the number of vertices in the graph.

 ## MGS version 3